adaloop/weighted-list/README.md

 ### Loot Table

-Loot table is a table is where each row is a weighted list.
+Loot table is a table is where each row is a weighted list and has a chance to be rolled.
 It is often used in games.

 ```ts
 import { LootTable, WeightedList } from '@tbrul/weighted-list'